neurosynth/neurosynth-data/README.md

 ------------
 The latest data file is always stored in current_data.tar.gz in the root folder (and mirrored in the archive/ folder).

-The current dataset is version 0.5, released on February 23, 2015.
+The current dataset is version 0.6, released July, 2015.
 The archive contains two files: database.txt and features.txt.
-The database.txt file contains activation data for over 10,900 studies.
+The database.txt file contains activation data for 11,406 studies.
 The features.txt file contains feature information for over 3,300 term-based features.
 Note that unlike previous feature data releases (prior to v0.3), the current release contains term-based features derived only from the abstracts of articles in the Neurosynth database, and not from the full text.
+This change was introduced in order to improve specificity and reproducibility of results.

 Additionally, unlike previous releases, the present feature set includes not only single word features, but also N-gram features (e.g., "working memory", "emotion regulation", etc.).